There are many ways to get involved with the ASA Resident Component and take advantage of related opportunities geared toward residents including:

 2017 APSF Resident Quality Improvement Recognition Program

+Detailed submission instructions will become available on the APSF website homepage under the “Announcements” section in summer of 2018.
+Program submissions will consist of a video describing your QI project.
+Submissions are limited to one entry per U.S. anesthesiology residency training program.
+Submissions are typically due in August.
 Designated members of APSF Committee on Education and Training will review all submissions.
-The top two project winners will receive financial awards and be recognized during the ASA Resident Component House of Delegates at the ANESTHESIOLOGY® 2017 annual meeting in Boston, MA.
+The top two project winners will receive financial awards and be recognized during the ASA Resident Component House of Delegates at the ANESTHESIOLOGY® 2018 annual meeting in Boston, MA.
 Please email any inquiries to email@example.com and a committee member will promptly respond.

 Write a Residents’ Review article